-In 2017, 748 farms cultivated cropland covered 251,221 acres, which correlates to 91% of the county.
+In 2023, 1,516 farms cultivated cropland covered 231,083 acres, which correlates to 91% of the county.
 Deciduous forest, woody wetlands, and emergent herbaceous wetlands contribute 19,161 acres to the classification of Steele County land cover.
 Impervious surfaces which are defined as developed regions of low, medium, or high intensity in the MN DNR land cover dataset qualify only 9,315 acres in the Steele County parameter.
-The rest is classified as "open water", "open space", "barren land", "evergreen or mixed forest", "shrub/scrub", and "hay/pasture" which contribute a less significant land cover percentage (U.S. Department of Agriculture, Census of Agriculture, 2012).
+The rest is classified as "open water", "open space", "barren land", "evergreen or mixed forest", "shrub/scrub", and "hay/pasture" which contribute a less significant land cover percentage (Steele County GIS Department, 2023).

-According to Minnesota DNR data, the number of feedlots in Steele County as of April 15, 2015 was 627, 70 of which have 1,000 or more animal units.
-Feedlots in Steele County are mapped in Map A-27 Agricultural areas in the state such as those in Steele County may need to undergo transformative changes to keep pace with climate change, though the country's agricultural system is expected to be fairly resilient overall due to "the system's flexibility to engage in adaptive behaviors such as expansion of irrigated acreage, regional shifts in acreage for specific crops, crop rotations, changes to management decisions (such as choice and timing of inputs and cultivation practices), and altered trade patterns compensating for yield changes" (Hales, et al., 2014).
+According to the Steele County Feedlot Officer, just over 200 feedlots are located in Steele County in 2023, only 20 have 1,000 or more animal units.
+Feedlots in Steele County are mapped in Map A-27.
+Agricultural areas in the state such as those in Steele County may need to undergo transformative changes to keep pace with climate change, the country's agricultural system is expected to be fairly resilient overall due to "the system's flexibility to engage in adaptive behaviors such as the expansion of irrigated acreage, regional shifts in acreage for specific crops, crop rotations, changes to management decisions (such as choice and timing of inputs and cultivation practices), and altered trade patterns compensating for yield changes" (Hales, et al., 2014).

-Land ownership categories from the 2008 U.S. Geological Survey GAP (Gap Analysis Program) are shown in Map A-8 Land cover is also mapped in Map A-7.
+Land ownership categories from the 2023 U.S. Geological Survey GAP (Gap Analysis Program) are shown in Map A-8 Land cover is also mapped in Map A-7.